-Three Months Ended March 31,
+] Three Months Ended March 31,

-2015 2014
+2016 2015

 Net cash provided by (used in):

-Operating activities \$ (6,286) \$ (6,345)
+Operating activities \$ (12,491) \$ (6,286)

-Investing activities 1,827 (5,608)
+Investing activities 14,392 1,827

-Financing activities 45,072 13
+Financing activities (827) 45,072

-Net increase (decrease) in cash and cash equivalents \$40,613 \$(11,940)
+Net increase (decrease) in cash and cash equivalents \$ 1,074 \$ 40,613

 Operating activities.
-Net cash used in operating activities was \$6.3 million for both the three months ended March 31, 2015 and 2014.
+Net cash used in operating activities was \$12.5 million and \$6.3 million for the three months ended March 31, 2016 and 2015, respectively.
 The net cash used in operating activities in each of these periods was primarily due to our net losses.
-The difference between net cash used in operating activities and our net loss during the three months ended March 31, 2015 primarily related to non-cash charges including: \$0.2 million for depreciation and amortization, \$0.6 million for stock-based compensation, \$1.4 million for the issuance of common stock for technology to TSRI and \$0.6 million related to changes in operating assets and liabilities.
-The difference between net cash used in operating activities and our net loss during the three months ended March 31, 2014 primarily related to non-cash charges including: \$0.2 million for depreciation and amortization and \$0.1 million for stock-based compensation, offset by \$0.6 million related to changes in operating assets and liabilities.
+The difference between net cash used in operating activities and our net loss during the three months ended March 31, 2016 primarily related to non-cash charges including: \$0.2 million for depreciation and amortization, \$1.3 million for stock-based compensation and \$1.8 million of cash provided by changes in our prepaid expenses and other assets and accounts payable and accrued expenses accounts.
+The difference between net cash used in operating activities and our net loss during the three months ended March 31, 2015 primarily related to non-cash charges including: \$0.2 million for stock-based compensation, \$1.4 million for the issuance of common stock for technology to TSRI and \$0.6 million of cash provided by changes in operating prepaid expenses and other assets, accounts payable and accrued expenses accounts.

 Investing activities.
+Net cash provided by investing activities for the three months ended March 31, 2016 was primarily due to the purchases of \$10.0 million of investment securities, consisting primarily of money market funds, corporate debt securities, asset-backed securities, United States Treasury securities and commercial paper, and \$0.3 million of property and equipment offset by maturity of \$24.7 million of investment securities.
 Net cash provided by investing activities for the three months ended March 31, 2015 was primarily due to the maturity of \$2.0 million of investment securities, offset by our purchases of property and equipment.
-Net cash used in investing activities for the three months ended March 31, 2014 consisted of \$0.2 million of property and equipment purchases and \$5.4 million of net purchases of investments, consisting primarily of corporate debt and commercial paper.

 Financing activities.
-Net cash provided by financing activities for the three months ended March 31, 2015 was \$45.1 million and consisted primarily of \$46.3 million of net proceeds from the issuance of Series E redeemable convertible preferred stock and \$0.1 million of proceeds from the repayment of a stockholder note receivable, offset by \$0.8 million of principal payments on the SVB Loan and \$0.5 million of costs paid in connection with our IPO.
-Net cash provided by financing activities for the three months ended March 31, 2014 consisted of \$13,000 of proceeds received in connection with the exercise of common stock options.
+Net cash used in financing activities for the three months ended March 31, 2016 was \$0.8 million and consisted primarily of \$0.8 million of principal payments on the SVB Loan.
+Net cash provided by financing activities for the three months ended March 31, 2015 was \$45.1 million and consisted of \$46.3 million of proceeds from the issuance of Series E redeemable convertible preferred stock, offset by \$0.8 million of principal payments on the SVB Loan and \$0.5 million of costs paid in connection with our IPO.